 Version.parseVersion(String).
 It treats the first three segments

-characters as possible integers.
+separated by . characters as possible integers.
 If they are

 integers then they represent the major, minor and micro segments of an